ariksfaradi/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 So in our case, Meteor found our `index.html` file, recognized it was meant for the client only, found the `BODY` tag inside and added it's content to the `BODY` tag of the main generated file.

 > (right-click -> inspect element on the page to see the generated file)

-# NPM

-Npm stands for Node Packages Manager, which manages your dependencies and external packages.

-To initialize a new project with NPM, run in the command line:

-    $ npm init

-You'll be asked a few questions about some metadata related to your project, and then the `package.json` file will be created, which will hold the versions of the packages that are required by your app.

-The `package.json` looks like that:

-{{> DiffBox tutorialName="meteor-angular2-socially" step="0.3" filename="package.json"}}

 ## CommonJS